strategineer/personal-website/content/books/9781643377803/index.md

 I'm convinced that with the Incal Jodorowsky and Moebius's shared goal was to blow the reader's mind with every single panel, and failing to do that with every single page.

 The journey of John Difool is fast.
 There's no time wasting, because there's no time to waste.
-John Difool is being pushed and pulled around by the titular Incal, a powerful object who's purpose is gradually revealed throughout the text, into contact with characters that are as big, metaphorically, as you can imagine and into situations that are at the minimum extremely exciting.
-All this while the universe John Difool exists in is imploding in on itself as galactic empires fight, the underclass riot in an attempt to overthrow the aristocrats, the technopope and his techno-techno followers build a gigantic black egg that is more than a little ominous, I could go on.
+John Difool is being pushed and pulled around by the titular Incal, a powerful object who's purpose is gradually revealed throughout the text, into contact with characters that are as big, metaphorically, as you can imagine and into scenes that are at their best life changing and at their worst extremely exciting.

+All the while the universe John Difool exists in is imploding in on itself as galactic empires fight for control of the universe, the underclass riot in an attempt to overthrow aristocrats, the technopope and his techno-techno followers build a gigantic black egg that is more than a little ominous...
+I could go on.

 It's fucking insanity.
 How can someone read the Incal and not spend their entire life telling everyone they know to read it.